Spotloan’s high interest rates are comparable to payday lenders’, so it’s best to borrow elsewhere.

 Whatever Spotloan says to the contrary, it has a lot in common with payday lenders.
 It offers small loans between $300 and $800, and there’s no minimum credit score to apply.
 Interest rates are also 450 percent APR, which is high by any standard.
 You can get your money within a day of applying, however, and you can choose your loan term anywhere between three to eight months.
 If you’re struggling, you may even be able to temporarily pause your payments.
 There are no hidden fees and you won’t be charged for paying your loan back early either.

 You should definitely explore other payday loan alternatives before borrowing from Spotloan, however.
-Many personal loan providers, like OneMain and Avant, can get you the money you need at much lower interest rates, and with longer repayment terms.
+Many of the best personal loan providers, like OneMain and Avant, can get you the money you need at much lower interest rates, and with longer repayment terms.
 You should also check out what your local bank can offer you.
 If you can qualify, a personal loan from your local bank will almost certainly give you the lowest interest rate and best repayment terms.

 |APR||as high as 490%|